Statement of Additional Information (SAI)

 • Why do they exist?
 Companies issue convertibles largely to save on interest cost.
 Investors will often accept lower yields than other bond markets in return for the conversion feature.

-• The US convertibles market is $380+ billion in market cap – sizeable and liquid but still niche.
+• The US convertibles market is roughly $275 billion in market cap – sizeable and liquid but still niche.

 • Long only convertibles investors are often looking for a different way to play the equity of the issuing company.

-• Arbitrageurs are often looking to access some combination of the credit, income, and volatility factors imbedded in the convertible bond.
+• Arbitrageurs are often looking to access some combination of the credit, income, and volatility factors embedded in the convertible bond.

 Key Takeaways on Convertible Arbitrage